-The Appointments Committee arrived at the following conclusions in 2015 insofar as verification of compliance with the Director Selection Policy:
+The Appointments Committee arrived at the following conclusions in 2016 insofar as verification of compliance with the Director Selection Policy:

-- The Company applied and observed Gamesa's internal rules and regulations and good governance recommendations in its Director selection and appointment processes. - These rules, principles and recommendations were precisely reflected in the "Director Selection Policy" approved by the Board of Directors in its session held on 23 September 2015. - The Company shall continue applying and deepening the principles contained in the "Director Selection Policy" for future selection processes and promote the selection of directors with independent profiles having international professional experience, specialized and solvent in the business areas of Gamesa. - The Company shall seek to comply with the objective to have women represent at least 30% of the Board of Directors by actively seeking such profiles as vacancies arise.

-C.1.7 Explain the form of representation on the Board of shareholders with significant shareholdings.
+- The Company has fulfilled the law, Gamesa's Corporate Governance Rules and the recommendations of the good governance Code in its Directors' selection and appointment processes. - More precisely, the Appointments Committee has expressly verified that the selection of candidates and their following appointments as members of the Board of Directors during 2016 has been carried out according to the "Policy on selecting Directors" approved by the Board of Directors in its session held on 23 September 2015. - The Company shall continue improving the application of the principles and applicable good governance rules in this matter and promote the selection of directors with independent profiles having international professional experience, specialized and solvent in the business areas of Gamesa. - Regarding the diversity of gender in the composition of the Board of Directors, after the appointments of women as Directors approved in the Extraordinary General Meeting, Gamesa does not just comply with the objective to have women representing at least 30% for 2020, but at the moment of the effectiveness of those appointments (with the registration of the Merger public deed in the Commercial registry of Bizkaia) the Company will have 46% of women as members of the Board of Directors. - C.1.7 Explain the form of representation on the Board of shareholders with significant shareholdings.

 Shareholders holding significant stock are represented on the Board of Directors as Non-Executive Proprietary Directors.
-According to article 11 of the Regulations of the Board of Directors of GAMESA CORPORACIÓN TECNOLÓGICA, S.A., directors are categorized into "(a) executive directors; and (b) non-executive directors.
+According to article 11 of the Regulations of the Board of Directors of GAMESA, directors are categorized into "(a) executive directors; and (b) non-executive directors.
 Non-executive Directors may also be Independent, Proprietary or other External Directors.